Santa Cruz, California: Education

 Santa Cruz is home to several educational institutions.
 The city is served by the Santa Cruz City School District.
 Notable public schools include Santa Cruz High School and Harbor High School.

 Notable private or charter schools include Georgiana Bruce Kirby Preparatory School (a grade 6–12 private school), Pacific Collegiate School (a grade 7–12 charter school), Cypress Charter High School, and Monterey Coast Preparatory.

 Santa Cruz is notably the home of the University of California, Santa Cruz.
 The city is also host to Five Branches University and a campus of Cabrillo College (which is located in nearby Aptos and Watsonville and holds some classes within Santa Cruz city).

 UC Santa Cruz's Long Marine Laboratory is a marine research facility on the western edge of the city.

 Media

 The Santa Cruz Sentinel is Santa Cruz's only daily newspaper.
 The area is also served by the weekly newspaper Good Times, bought in 2014 by the owners of its competitor Santa Cruz Weekly, who then merged the two, continuing one paper under the Good Times name, and the legal paper Santa Cruz Record.
 University of California has its own publication, City on a Hill Press, and an alternative humor publication, Fish Rap Live!.
-There is also an online newspaper called Santa Cruz Wire.
+There is also an online newspaper called Lookout Santa Cruz.

 Radio stations broadcast from Santa Cruz include KSCO, KOMY, KZSC, KLVM, KSQL, KSQD, and KPIG-FM.